 Wan to share any anecdotes about your first time here?

-An African taxi driver told me as soon as I arrived in Sweden: “warm country, warm people; cold country, cold people”.
+An expat taxi driver told me as soon as I arrived in Sweden: “warm country, warm people; cold country, cold people”.
 The next day, my husband and I went out to visit some apartments for rent.
-Surprisingly, the person who received us, Anne, was joyful and had this great sense of humor.
+Surprisingly, the (Swedish) person who received us, Anne, was joyful and had this great sense of humor.
 When we said goodbye she asked if she could hug us (so cute!).
 And I felt like… “Come on!
 I am the Brazilian here, I am the one who should have asked you that!”.
+So, yes, stereotypes are only that: stereotypes.